katarzynajanicka/agglomerative-fragrance-clustering/README.md

 ## Setup

-Input data: result2.csv, this is the end result of the https://github.com/katarzynajanicka/fragrance-clustering projecting.
+Input data: result2.csv, this is the end result of the https://github.com/katarzynajanicka/fragrance-clustering project.

 Output data: hierarchical-clustering.ipynb